-We now present SA and EHA, and highlight their complementary strengths and limitations from both methodological and conceptual viewpoints.
+We now present sequence analysis and event history analysis and highlight their complementary strengths and limitations from both methodological and conceptual viewpoints.

-3.1 Sequence Analysis (SA)
+3.1.
+Sequence Analysis

-SA provides a holistic view of processes described as sequences-that is, successions of categorical states (Abbott 1995).
+Sequence analysis (SA) provides a holistic view of processes described as sequences-that is, successions of categorical states (Abbott 1995).
 From a more technical viewpoint, SA relies on a distance measure between sequences (or trajectories) of states, which allows for their comparison (Abbott and Forrest 1986; Elzinga 2005; Müller et al. 2008).
 Several distance measures are available, and choosing one should be based on their sensitivity in accounting for differences in timing, duration, or sequencing (for a review of distance measures, see Aisenbrey and Fasang 2010; Robette and Bry 2012; Studer and Ritschard 2016).
-The distances can be further analyzed by using discrepancy analysis (Studer, Ritschard, Gabadinho, and Müller 2011; Struffolino, Studer, and Fasang 2016), multidimensional scaling (Piccarreta and Lior 2010), and cluster analysis to group similar trajectories (for a review of the available clustering algorithms in SA, see Studer 2013).
+The distances can be further analyzed by using discrepancy analysis (Struffolino, Studer, and Fasang 2016; Studer et al. 2011), multidimensional scaling (Piccarreta and Lior 2010), and cluster analysis to group similar trajectories (for a review of the available clustering algorithms in SA, see Studer 2013).
 The outcome of this last procedure is a typology.
 The types are then interpreted as describing the main ideal-typical processes or trajectories.
 The remaining variation in the sequences within each type is usually ignored, assuming that a description of the social world requires a certain degree of simplification and that deviations reflect different realizations of the same underlying process (Studer 2013).

 Short-term changes1 and long-term dynamics are simultaneously considered.
 These features are in line with the life-course paradigm, which stresses the importance of studying the unfolding of trajectories understood as sequences of roles and social statuses (Elder et al. 2003).
-Therefore, SA is one of the most promising methods to study life-course research questions (e.g., Shanahan 2000; Brzinsky-Fay 2007; Mayer 2009; Brzinsky-Fay 2010; Liefbroer and Toulemon 2010; Brzinsky-Fay 2014).
+Therefore, SA is one of the most promising methods to study life-course research questions (e.g., Brzinsky-Fay 2007, 2010, 2014; Liefbroer and Toulemon 2010; Mayer 2009; Shanahan 2000).

-Within the SA framework, change is operationalized as lasting over a period of time, rather than as instantaneous.
-As Shanahan (2000) points out, important transitions can occur over several months or years and are usually less well-defined than the study of a single event would suggest.
+Within the SA framework, change is operationalized as lasting over a period of time rather than as instantaneous.
+As Shanahan (2000) points out, important transitions can occur over several months or years and are usually less well defined than the study of a single event would suggest.
 He argues that important transitions may result from a succession of events.
 Abbott (2009) puts forward similar arguments when discussing the notion of "turning points" within processes.
-Finally, Brzinsky-Fay (2014, p.
-218) states that "measuring transitions means capturing a process with a specific time dimension."
+Finally, Brzinsky-Fay (2014:218) states that "measuring transitions means capturing a process with a specific time dimension."

-Brzinsky-Fay (2007) advocates for considering longer periods of time when studying employment trajectories, as labor market integration or exclusion are processes that last over extended periods (see also Brzinsky-Fay 2010).
+Brzinsky-Fay (2007) advocates for considering longer periods of time when studying employment trajectories as labor market integration or exclusion are processes that last over extended periods (see also Brzinsky-Fay 2010).
 Moreover, the labor market entry process might have become more complex in increasingly volatile labor markets with numerous internships, temporary jobs, and unemployment spells (Brzinsky-Fay 2007).